agg23/openfpga-SNES/README.md

 ### SNES Mouse

 Core supports a virtual SNES mouse by selecting "Mouse" under "Controller Options".
-The mouse can be moved with the D-Pad and left and right clicks can be performed by pressing the A and B buttons respectively.
+The mouse can be moved with the D-Pad or left joystick and left and right clicks can be performed by pressing the A and B buttons respectively.
 Mouse D-Pad movement sensitivity can be adjusted with the "D-Pad Aim Speed" setting.

-**Note:** The dock firmware doesn't currently support a USB mouse.
+**NOTE:** The dock firmware doesn't currently support a USB mouse.